FedeRog1977/brittonsbash-content/Transcript.md

 ## Enhancements

 * The *Energy Usage* page holds the potential to be extremely extensive and stimulating to competitive natures
-* The use of a 'usage floor' and a 'usage ceiling' is a good starting place
+* A 'usage floor' and a 'usage ceiling' is a good starting place
 * More precise analytics based on user definitions
 * Cross-user competition for lower costs and energy usage
 * Compatability with a new maps feature
-* These methods would be specifically effective with the energetic younger *First Timers*, and even the overly-competative neighborly da's (*Loyalists*)
+* Effective with the energetic younger *First Timers*, and overly-competative da's (*Loyalists*)

 <!--
 The current energy usage page is good or giving an introductory overview of statistics but its not enough to keep the user motivated and stimulated over time.
 They must not become bored of the app.
 People must see things changing over time (preogress), which creates the opportunity for competition between the user's self and others.
 The app has the ability to use many useful mobile features which require less effort from the user compared to a desktop method.